Edmonds College Logo

 Course Level Objectives

-3. Describe the academic pathways for selected human services careers, including the difference between professional/technical and transfer degrees.
+4. Identify possible career choices and academic pathways for selected human services careers, including the difference between professional/technical and transfer degrees.

 SHS 103: Introduction to Human Services: CD